 Mill Village is the area of Stowe Street just north of three overpasses of Interstate 89.
 The outstanding natural feature of the district is Thatcher Brook, which drops approximately 50 feet in a very short distance.
-The buildings date mostly from the mid- to-late 19th century when Mill Village was an active industrial area.
+The buildings date mostly from the mid- to late-19th century when Mill Village was an active industrial area.
 There were three dams on the brook to power a number of industries.
 Today it is a quiet residential area.

-23.THE GRIST MILL, Waterbury Feed Company, 92 Stowe Street, is the only remnant of the industrial past of this neighborhood.
-A former grist and feed mill, was built around 1835.
-This squarish brick building has been restored recently after a long period of disuse and deterioration.
+23. The Grist Mill, Waterbury Feed Company, 92 Stowe Street, is the only remnant of the industrial past of this neighborhood.
+The former grist and feed mill was built around 1835.
+This squarish brick building has been recently restored after a long period of disuse and deterioration.
 Remnants of the dam and penstock are at the rear of the building although the first mill on this site was built in 1807.

-25. SEABURY-JEWETT HOUSE, 100 Stowe Street, is a neo-colonial of wood frame and brick veneer with wood shingles above.
+25. Seabury-Jewett House, 100 Stowe Street, is a neo-colonial of wood frame and brick veneer with wood shingles above.
 Note the brick porch with battered piers supporting the roof, a two-story bay, and a roof dormer.

 27.The Guptil Farmhouse, second building on the right, is an excellent example of a Greek Revival farmhouse built circa 1845.
 A classic cottage, this five-bay one-and-a-half story structure has twin interior chimneys.
 The unusually elaborate central door is framed by pilasters and Doric columns, three-quarter sidelights, and a full transom.
-The barn across the road (now Tanglewoods Restaurant) replaced an older barn in 1944.
-The 131-acre farm ceased operations in 1961, yet fifth-, sixth-, and seventh-generations of the original family still reside on the property.
+The barn across the road, now ZenBarn Restaurant, replaced an older barn in 1944.
+The 131-acre farm ceased operations in 1961, yet sixth- and seventh-generations of the original family still reside on the property.

 Driving farther on Guptil Road you will notice the intermingling of old and new buildings.
-As you approach Waterbury Center, across from the Post Office, note the farm on the right with its eight-bay brick farmhouse and barn (MINOTT HOUSE).
+As you approach Waterbury Center, across from the Post Office, note the farm on the right with its eight-bay brick farmhouse and barn (Minott House).

 Thank you for taking the time to visit our town.